leanjs/leanjs/packages/vue-router/README.md

 ## Usage

-Create a file called `remote.ts` in the `src` directory where your micro-frontend is.
+Create a file called `index.ts` in the `src` directory where your micro-frontend is.

 ```
 my-monorepo/